 Welcome to Bulga Coal

-Bulga Coal includes Bulga Open Cut, Bulga Underground Operations and the Coal Handling and Preparation Plant.
-Bulga Coal is located 15 kilometres southwest of Singleton near the village of Broke in New South Wales.
+Bulga Coal includes Bulga Open Cut and the Coal Handling and Preparation Plant.
+Bulga Coal is located 15 kilometres southwest of Singleton near the villages of Broke and Bulga in New South Wales.

 Coal mining at Bulga Coal began in 1982 when BHP was granted approval to mine coal, known as the Saxonvale Mine.
 Underground mining commenced at South Bulga in 1992, Beltana in 2001 and Blakefield South in 2008.
-Operating as separate business units, Bulga Open Cut and Bulga Underground are managed by Glencore.
-Mining finished at Bulga Underground in May 2018 and the mine will be sealed.
+Mining finished at Bulga Underground in May 2018.

-Bulga Coal employs approximately 900 employees and contractors at its open cut and underground operations.
+Bulga Coal employs approximately 800 employees and contractors.
 Owning around 6,000 hectares of land, Bulga Coal is one of the largest landholders in the area.
 Our focus is on implementing the highest environmental standards and best practice to ensure our licence to operate and developing long-term, sustainable relationships with our local community.

 For more information on Bulga Coal, download our Fast Facts.